Crunchy, cheesy, creamy funeral potatoes are the epitome of comfort food.

 What to Serve with Funeral Potatoes

-Funeral potatoes are already so hearty that I don’t mind eating the dish as a meal on its own.
+Funeral potatoes are already so hearty that I don’t mind eating them as a meal on their own.

-But, in case you want to make an even heartier meal out of it, these dishes make for the perfect accompaniment to funeral potatoes.
+But, if you want to make an even heartier meal, these dishes make perfect accompaniments.

 - The thing missing in this casserole is meat, so serve it with meat entrees such as pot roast, corned beef, or glazed ham.

-- If you’re feeding a hungry crowd, pair the casserole with another carb-loaded dish, such as biscuits.
+- If you’re feeding a hungry crowd, pair the casserole with another carb-loaded dish, like biscuits.

 - Find the casserole way too rich?
-Have something light on the side like a broccoli salad to balance out its decadence.
+Have something light on the side like a broccoli salad.